tgamauf/pylint-pycharm/README.md

 # Pylint-Pycharm

-Pylint-Pycharm is a wrapper around Pylint that formats file paths in the Pylint output in a way that Pycharm understands.
-This allows you to go to the occurence of a finding dirctly by clicking on the provided link.
+Pylint-Pycharm is a wrapper around Pylint that formats file paths in the Pylint output in a way that Pycharm can parse.
+This allows you to go to finding directly by clicking on the provided link.

 The tool accepts the directory of a virtual environment as parameter and requires the paths of one or more Python files as input.
 The Python files/modules and all additional command line parameters are handed over to Pylint.